AUTOMOTIVE AND ENERGY RESEARCH AND INDUSTRIAL MENTORSHIP REU PROGRAM @OU

-The 2014 AERIM Summer REU program is scheduled to take place between May 19 and July 25, 2014.
-Application review for the 2014 summer program is now complete and we are no longer accepting any more applications.
+The 2016 AERIM Summer REU program is scheduled to take place between May 23 and July 29, 2016.
+Application review for the 2016 summer program will begin on April 15, 2016 and will continue until all slots have been filled.

-The application for the 2014 Summer AERIM REU Program at Oakland University consists of an online form that must be completed by the applicant.
-Furthermore, a transcript (official or non-official) and two sealed letters of recommendation should be mailed (or emailed by the recommender) to:
+The application for the 2016 Summer AERIM REU Program at Oakland University consists of an online form that must be completed by the applicant.
+Furthermore, a transcript (official or non-official) and up to two sealed letters of recommendation should be mailed (or emailed by the recommender) to:

 Dr. Laila Guessous